🍓JUST PICKED! RAW STRAWBERRY ICE CREAM! SHOP NOW!🍦

 Our herd is outside.
 Every day.
 All day.

-Our beef are 100% grass-fed and grass-finished, on open pasture, the way cattle are supposed to live.
+Our beef is 100% grass-fed and grass-finished, on open pasture, the way cattle are supposed to live.
 No feedlots.
 No crowding.
 No cross-country shipping.
-No stress-management vaccine protocols because we don't create the stress in the first place.
+No stress-management protocols, because we don't manufacture the stress in the first place.

-Daily inspection is the USDA's recommended frontline defense against screwworm spread.
-It's not a new protocol for us, it's just Tuesday.
+Daily hands-on inspection is the USDA's recommended frontline defense against screwworm spread.
+It's not a new protocol for us.
+It's just another Tuesday.

 This is the moment "local" stops being a lifestyle preference and starts being a food safety decision.